arcan1s/ahriman/docs/faq.rst

    sudo -u ahriman ahriman repo-rebuild --depends-on python

 You can even rebuild the whole repository (which is particular useful in case if you would like to change packager) if you do not supply ``--depends-on`` option.
+This action will automatically increment ``pkgrel`` value; in case if you don't want to, the ``--no-increment`` option has to be supplied.

 However, note that you do not need to rebuild repository in case if you just changed signing option, just use ``repo-sign`` command instead.